StackVista/stackstate-docs/configure/anomaly-detection/aad-status-ui.md

 ## Overview

 The AAD status UI provides details on the technical state of the AAD.
-It can be used to retrieve information about scheduling progress, possible errors, the ML models selected and job statistics.
+Use the status UI to retrieve information about scheduling progress, possible errors, the ML models selected and job statistics.

 ## When to use the AAD status UI